Cetaphil is a skincare brand specializing in products for sensitive, dry and/or acne-prone skin but is Cetaphil cruelty-free?

 Is Cetaphil Cruelty-Free?

-Cetaphil is not cruelty-free; Cetaphil products are tested on animals when required by law and Cetaphil products are also sold in China where animal testing is mandatory for all imported cosmetics.
+Cetaphil is NOT Cruelty-free.
+Cetaphil pays and allows their products to be tested on animals when required by law.
+Cetaphil also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.

-It should be noted that Cetaphil is owned by Galderma, a pharmaceutical company (owned by L’Oreal and Nestle) and are required by law to test on animals.
+In addition, Cetaphil is owned by Galderma, a pharmaceutical company (owned by L’Oreal and Nestle) that does test on animals.

 Cetaphil Animal Testing Policy